chaobin/qPython/README.md

 I optted not to use this approach because:

-- I do not like the idea that in the end one still has to work around a _callback_ ( maybe I was not smart enough to figure out how to work around this)
+- I do not like the idea that in the end one still has to work around a _callback_ ( maybe I failed to realize how to figure out how to work around this)
 - I do not want my user to have to think of their code as a callback for the most part
 - qPython has an excellent code base, that I got away with almost all clean implementation by pure subclassing.